VertexFusion/shpc/README.md

 The SHP compiler is a command line tool and therefore has no graphical user interface.
 To run the compiler, you must open the terminal.

-In the simplest case you executes the programme with:
+In the simplest case you execute the programme with:
 ~~~
 shpc filename.shp
 ~~~